Sonam269/TransferService/README.md

 AccountController is responsible for handling account management viz POST (Create account) and GET (List accounts) on resource *Account*.
 TransferController is responsible for handling transfer viz POST( transfer amount) on resource Transfer.

-The detailed API description is present in the swagger file.
+The detailed API description is present in the swagger file (https://github.com/Sonam269/TransferService/blob/master/TransferServiceAPI.yaml)

 There are two processor classes : AccountProcessor and TransferProcessor responsible for processing any action on respective resource(Account and Transfer).